 As part of this renaissance in the past decade, craft distilling has emerged as well, also inspired by the natural beauty and local ingredients.

-Tim Reardon is prolific in the range of spirits he has created since debuting in 2015.
-Starting with a London Dry gin, he now offers over 15 releases including a popular range of spirits including seasonal Gin releases, Blood Orange, Truffle Gin (Canberra region produces some superb truffles) and a hit seller in a French Earl Grey Tea made in collaboration with a local tea blender and a lifestyle magazine.
+Tim Reardon and his team is prolific in the range of spirits he has created since debuting in 2015.
+Starting with a London Dry gin, he now offers over 15 releases including a popular range of spirits including seasonal Gin releases, Blood Orange, Truffle Gin (Canberra region produces some superb truffles) and a hit seller in a French Earl Grey Tea made in collaboration with a local tea blender and a lifestyle magazine HerCanberra.

 Once a pharmacist, now a distiller of fine rum and the region’s only whisky, Martin Pye established Riverbourne Distillery in 2015, with his first releases coming onto the market a couple of years later.
 Inspired in his rural setting some 40 minutes outside Canberra near the hamlet of Jingera, Martin also produces a Vodka and is often found at regional and local markets.

 2017 was a landmark year in the local distilling scene with another distillery also launching, Underground Spirits.
 Located in an unassuming southern suburban shopping centre of Kambah, they’ve been creating refining spirits focusing on gin and vodka, and special releases since then.
 The polished packaging reflects a focus on quality and innovation.

 Some 45 minutes scenic drive from Canberra is the charming hamlet of Wee Jasper.
 Recently the mother and daughter team and head distiller, Shannon makes a range of gins and vodka with a lovely cellar door to visit.